-We are grateful have the opportunity to collaborate with the with Oregon Climate Change Research Institute at Oregon State University on a project funded by the North Pacific Landscape Conservation Cooperative and supported by a broad group of advisors and reviewers to develop a new tribally focused climate adaptation guidebook.
+We are grateful have had the opportunity to collaborate with the with Oregon Climate Change Research Institute at Oregon State University and a large group of tribal community advisors on a project funded by the North Pacific Landscape Conservation Cooperative to develop a new tribally focused climate adaptation guidebook.

 Shoshone-Bannock Tribes Climate Change Assessment & Adaptation Plan

 The Shoshone-Bannock Tribes, comprised of many bands of Shoshone and Bannock peoples whose very culture and history is intertwined with the lands in which they live, have historically subsisted through hunting and gathering.
 The Snake River Watershed, in present-day Idaho, continues to sustain the Tribes’ cultural, spiritual, dietary, and economic needs.
 Climate change presents a threat to critical cultural resources, thereby also threatening the lifeways and wellbeing of the Tribes.
 This creates an urgent need to build climate resilience to protect and preserve these resources for future generations.

 Adaptation International partnered with the Shoshone-Bannock Tribes to complete a natural resource focused climate change vulnerability assessment and develop an adaptation workbook of actions that the tribe can use to enhance the resilience of a variety of critical habitats and species.
 Read more by clicking on the following links: